valeryjacobs/LabControl/LabControl/LabContent.md

 	![windows-10-iot-core-fez-hat-hardware-setup](Images/windows-10-iot-core-fez-hat-hardware-setup.png)

 5. Wait for the OS to boot.
+Initially this can take a few minutes but subsequent startups will run a lot faster.

 6. Run the **Windows 10 IoT Core Watcher** utility (installed in step 2) in your development PC and copy your Raspberry Pi IP address by right-clicking on the detected device and selecting **Copy IP Address**.